Got a 100k and don’t know what to do with it? Well, you’re lucky because we’re giving you the 10 best ways to invest and grow that money!

 - Know your risk profile – Are you cautious or are you a risk taker?
 Your personality should reflect the stocks you buy.
 According to Marvin Germo, there are stocks that are volatile, with a great potential to go up but also a great potential to go down.
 Some are just steady but when the market goes down, the impact to the company won’t be as bad.
 Consider what type of stock would fit your level of comfortability.

 - Buy Low Sell High – Buy stocks only when the price is below the “Buy Below Price”.
 The Buy Below Price is a level at which capital appreciation potential is already attractive relative to the fair value estimate.
 Any price below this is considered optimal to buy.

 - Don’t expect money to double soon – According to an investor interviewed by Rappler, you shouldn’t expect our money to double within a year.
 In fact, you should be prepared to hold on to our equity investments for a longer period.

 Want to get started with stock trading and investing?
-Check out this comprehensive guide to Philippine Stock Market investing from our friends at Investagrams.
+Check out our Beginner’s Guide to Stock Trading and Investing.

 4. Mutual funds – UITF – Balanced Fund

 What are Mutual Funds / UITF / Balanced Fund?